SortableJS/ngx-sortablejs/README.md

 ## SystemJS configuration

-**Follow this only if you have SystemJS.
-If you have no errors without this step - most likely you don't need it!**
+**IMPORTANT:** Follow this only if you have SystemJS.
+If you have no errors without this step - most likely you don't need it!

 Adapt your `systemjs.config.js` (or another place where you configure SystemJS) file with the following: